charlieroth/market/API.md

 - `receiver_id` - The ID of the receiver
 - `is_payable` - Whether or not the file is payable

+## `GET /api/user/:user_id/content/purchased`

+Returns a list of all the content the user with the given ID has purchased.

-## `GET /api/user/:user_id/content`
+## `GET /api/user/:user_id/content/received`

-This endpoint returns a list of all the files uploaded whose receiver_id matches the given user_id.
+Returns a list of all the content the user with the given ID has been sent.

+## `GET /api/user/:user_id/content/:content_id`

+Returns a single piece of content in the media format it was uploaded in.

 ## `POST /api/content/:content_id/purchase`